-

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -

-A first edition, first printing published by Target in 1974.
-A very good book with tanning to the pages and some wear to the edges.
+A first edition, first printing published by Collins in 1970.
+A very good book with some wear to the edges and corners.
+Like a Dr Seuss book, but not….

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -